RSLi/Beginners-Cordova-Tutorial/docs/html/_sources/structure.txt

 Pages
 =====
 In the conceptual view hierarchy above, we notice that there are 5 "pages".
 Excluding body.html which is a "page" used to contain other "pages", we have 4 "pages" at the lowest level of the hierarchy.
-These 4 low-level pages neeed to be defined in <one-page></ons-page> tags, and we put them respectively in 4 different html files for the sake of readability (it's possible to put everything in one html file but it's hard to read and can cause tremendous confusion)
+These 4 low-level pages need to be defined in <one-page></ons-page> tags, and we put them respectively in 4 different html files for the sake of readability (it's possible to put everything in one html file but it's hard to read and can cause tremendous confusion)

 Each ons-page has an id attribute, these are important 'page.id' that will be used in our JavaScript code.
 Here, we name them with camelCase, as in the following code snippets: